apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 title: Hyperparameter Tuning
 ---

-A PredictionIO engine is governed by a set of parameters, these parameters determines which algorithm is used as well as the parameter for the algorithm.
+A PredictionIO engine is instantiated by a set of parameters, these parameters determines which algorithm is used as well as the parameter for the algorithm.
 It naturally raises a question of how to choose the best set of parameters.
-The evaluation module facilitates user to *tune* the engine to obtain the best parameter set.
+The evaluation module steamlines the process of *tuning* the engine to the best parameter set and deploy it.

 ## Quick Start